 Employment Outlook and Salary Information

-Beginning in 2014 and continuing through 2024, employment of first-line retail sales supervisors was predicted to increase slower than average at a rate of four percent, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-As of 2015, the median annual wage for first-line supervisors of retail sales workers was $38,310.
+Beginning in 2018 and continuing through 2028, employment of first-line retail sales supervisors is predicted to decline two percent, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+As of 2018, the median annual wage for first-line supervisors of retail sales workers was $39,630.